charlescol/schema-manager/README.md

 **Note:** You can force the file to be published only once by using the EXPLICIT mode, in this example this would raise an error because the model.proto and entity.proto files are imported twice.

-In our case adding a versions.json in the common directory is not necessary because we don't need a subject for this directory.
+In our case adding a versions.json in the common directory is not necessary because common directory are not meant to be registered as separate subjects in the schema registry.
+Instead, they serve as shared dependencies that are imported by other schemas located in the service-specific directories.

 **versions.json for topic1:**